Kashgary/manara/README.md

 	2- I have done taks 3.1.1. in this task I have used this stakoverflow post to help me doing the sort https://stackoverflow.com/questions/46127055/node-js-sort-json-objects-by-a-value
 	I modified the sulotion to fit my need.

+	3- I think I have done enough for today becouse I have beed watching the tutorial since the morning.

+## 28/4/2019